 This example presentation has been created as a resource to help inclusive design practitioners or supporters to tell others about inclusive design.
 It includes an explanation of what inclusive design is (at the highest level), why inclusive design is increasingly important in society and why it is valuable for organisations to adopt inclusive design principles.
 It examines population diversity and changing demographics, and explains the commercial imperative for inclusive design, giving an example of the success that it can bring.

 We would encourage you to use as many or as few of these slides as needed in your presentations.
 Notes have been created for each of the slides to help indicate the pitch that is intended to accompany the slides and images.
-An amateur video of the presentation being given is also available (with transcript) lower down on this page.
+A transcript to accompany the presentation is also provided lower down on this page.

 Download the business case presentation (MS PowerPoint 2003).